MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-ledger-with-mew.md

 * * *

 Ledger Hardware Wallets are some of the most secure and intuitive cryptocurrency hardware wallets out there.
-If you don't have one, they are available for [purchase through their website](https://www.ledger.com/?r=fa4b).
+If you don't have one, they are available for [purchase through Ledger's website](https://www.ledger.com/?r=fa4b).

 _Please purchase hardware wallets from the original source.
 Hardware wallets bought off ebay or from other vendors cannot be guaranteed secure._